-Cleaning Exterior Lamps/ Lenses and Emblems
+Cleaning Exterior Lamps/ Lenses, Emblems, Decals and Stripes

-Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps, lenses and emblems.
-Follow instructions under "Washing the Vehicle" in this section.
+Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps, lenses, emblems, decals, and stripes.
+Follow instructions under "Washing the Vehicle" previously in this section.